SETI/rms-pds4indextools/docs/pds4_create_xml_index.rst

 XPath Syntax and Structure
 --------------------------

-(FIXIT The next two paragraphs need to be rewritten becase the user *doesn't* need to learn ``lxml``, just the XPath format we provide.
-We should explain that in detail, with examples.)

 Before using the tool, it is imperative that the user becomes comfortable with the XPath language and how it is parsed with ``lxml``.